junxit/us-congress-bills-113/metadata.md

 - 2014-04-01 — Placed on the Union Calendar, Calendar No. 291.
 - 2014-04-01 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 113-392.
 - 2014-04-01 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 113-392.
+- 2014-04-28 — Considered under suspension of the rules. (consideration: CR H3218-3219)
+- 2014-04-28 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1501.
+- 2014-04-28 — Mr. Young (AK) moved to suspend the rules and pass the bill, as amended.
+- 2014-04-28 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H3218)
+- 2014-04-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H3218)